 To determine your premiums, the WCB requires that you report your assessable payroll.
 Assessable payroll earnings are gross earnings - earnings before income tax, employment insurance, pension and other deductions.
-These earnings include regular wages and salaries (including directors that are reporting employment income on a Canada Revenue Agency T4 slip), piecework fees, commissions, bonuses, other payments and taxable benefits.
+These earnings include regular wages and salaries, piecework fees, commissions, bonuses, other payments and taxable benefits.
 Refer to the WCB's Policy Manual for current assessable payroll reporting responsibilities.
 The Policy Manual is available at www.wcbsask.com.